UnivParis1/autocomplete/readme.md

 npm install autocompleter
 ```

-Then import it into your javascript code:
+Then import it into your JavaScript code:

 ```javascript
 import autocomplete from "autocompleter";